afterxleep/WireKit/docs/quickStart.md

 ### Define a Model, based on your Rest API

-Define your model, make sure it conforms to Codable and it matches your API JSON structure.
+Define your model, make sure it conform to Codable.

 ``` swift
 import Foundation